iuni-cadre/cadre-website-content/pages/04.news-and-events/02.events/04.tour-of-cadre-beta-launch/event.md

 * Ability to publish and share packages, tools, and data archives with other users
 * Bug fixes

-Make sure you're [subscribed to our newsletter](https://cadre.iu.edu/news-and-events) to stay in the loop on all upcoming events.
+Find all the details [of the beta release here](https://cadre.iu.edu/news-and-events/news/cadre-executes-beta-launch-invites-institutions-to-trial-platform) and make sure you're [subscribed to our newsletter](https://cadre.iu.edu/news-and-events) to stay in the loop on all upcoming events.